LatticeDiversity/latticediversity.github.io/about.markdown

 limited to gender, ethnicity, and sexual orientation), acceptable and unacceptable conduct.
-In consultation with the IAC and LOC, the LDIC maintains a Code of Conduct to be agreed to by all participants during registration for each instance of the Lattice conference series, and later produces survey and report on the state of the climate at the lattice conferences and future possible efforts to improve it.
-The LDIC also produces survey and report on diversity and inclusion efforts in the field as a whole, periodically presenting these results to the lattice community.
+In consultation with the IAC and LOC, the LDIC maintains a Code of Conduct to be agreed to by all participants during registration for each instance of the Lattice conference series, and later produces surveys and reports on the state of the climate at the lattice conferences and future possible efforts to improve it.
+The LDIC also produces surveys and reports on diversity and inclusion efforts in the field as a whole, periodically presenting these results to the lattice community.
 In coordination with the LOC, the LDIC receives, reviews and responds to reports of unprofessional conduct and harassment at the Lattice conference and in the lattice